 Cut the trays with some kind of saw.
-I used my husband's power miter saw.
+I used a power miter saw.
 Watch your fingers!
 You should hold the piece in place with another stick or something, so you don't have to have your fingers anywhere near the blade.

 Step 4: Sand

 Sand off any rough edges.
 This is pretty easy, isn't it?

 This step is completely optional.
 If you want to leave it all natural, glue the tiles in place first, and then spray over the entire thing with a clear coat if you want.